 Provides students in the proper historical techniques and styles of the mariachi ensemble.
 Emphasis is placed on individual and ensemble tone production, mastery of fundamentals, and music reading.
-The students are reinforced with skills needed for the intricate rhythm, techniques, styles of the Latino cultural heritage for the voice, trumpet, violin, vihuela, guitar, and/or guitarron.
+The students are reinforced with skills needed for the intricate rhythm and technique.